Dre Campbell Farm

 When storing beets, you should also clean any dirt off their roots first and cut off the leaves.

-Once they are cleaned and stalks are trimmed, store beets in a plastic bag or airtight container in your fridge’s vegetable drawer for up to two weeks.
-Doing this helps locker in their sweetness and crunchiness.
+Next, store them in your fridge’s vegetable drawer for up to two weeks.
+Doing this helps lock in their sweetness and crunch.

 You can also freeze your beets for up to 18 months by blanching them first.
 Blanching involves boiling or steaming them for a few minutes before quickly cooling them down with cold water or an ice bath.

-Still, there are other vegetable storage methods such as pickling that you can try.
+Still, there are other vegetable storage methods, such as pickling, that you can try.

 Where to Buy Seeds